 Gabriel couldn’t swim, and neither could you.
 The two of you would sit, feet dangling into the deep end of the pool, and talk about your lives before.
 You’d ask questions about him.
 What was his favorite color?
 What was his favorite activity?
 He’d never answer, ignoring your questions by asking his own.

 You could tell your counselors despised Gabriel.
-At mealtime, if he muttered a single word, he would be sent to quiet time, where he was supposed to think about his actions.
-But everyone knew that the only thing he thought about was what prank to pull on your campmates next.
+At mealtime, if he muttered a single word, he would be sent to quiet time where he was supposed to think about his actions.
+But everyone knew that the only thing he thought about was what prank to pull on the campers next.

 Maybe he’d committed one of the bigger crimes, like you.
 You’d beaten up a boy in your school after he insulted your friend.
 But if Gabriel had done something on the same level of danger as you, why didn’t you go to Mrs. Nogueras?

 Maybe Gabriel just needed someone to talk to, like your cousin Angie.
 Angie went to a therapist once a week to control her anxiety.
 But Gabriel definitely didn’t seem like the kind of guy to have anxiety.
 Maybe he’d committed such a terrible crime that Mrs. Nogueras was needed to control him.
 But who knew?